Darshpatil/feature-mesh/TEAM1 Documentation.md

 >### Business Goals

-These goals collectively aim to position the Feature Mesh software system as a valuable asset for organizations looking to optimize their data science workflows, improve collaboration, and achieve better outcomes in machine learning projects.
+These goals collectively aim to position the Feature Marketplace as a valuable asset for organizations looking to optimize their data science workflows, improve collaboration, and achieve better outcomes in machine learning projects.

 - Enhance Data Scientist Productivity: Increase the efficiency of data scientists by providing a user-friendly platform for seamless feature engineering, reducing the time and effort required for model development.
 - Facilitate Collaboration: Foster collaboration among data scientists and data engineers by offering a centralized feature store where they can easily share, discover, and reuse features, promoting a more efficient and collaborative work environment.